 - info@schandis.de

-Ramen is the new hip comfort food!
-No matter if it’s summer or winter, a big, steaming ramen bowl is always an attractive lunch or dinner.
-But Ramen is actually not new, it’s loaded with tradition and goes back to the early 20th century.
+Ramen is the latest hip comfort food!
+No matter if it’s summer or winter, a big, steaming ramen bowl is always an inviting lunch or dinner.
+But ramen is actually not new; it’s loaded with tradition and goes back to the early 20th century.

 Muku Ramen in Sachsenhausen is the ‘King of Ramen’ in Frankfurt.
-Since 2010 Ayuka and Shinichi Yamamoto have been managing the kitchen of Muku Ramen.
+Since 2010, Ayuka and Shinichi Yamamoto have been managing the kitchen at Muku Ramen.

 They do this so well that the restaurant is always booked.
 They also opened two more branches in Japan, in Kofu and Kamakura.
-Even more impressive – the restaurant caters to the Japanese airline’s First Class and Business class lounges in Frankfurt.
+Even more impressive – the restaurant caters to Japanese airlines‘ First Class and Business Class lounges in Frankfurt.

-In big pots, in the restaurant kitchen, the pork bone broth is cooking, next to the traditional wooden trays with fresh ramen noodles, ready to take a bath.
+In big pots in the restaurant kitchen, the pork bone broth simmers next to traditional wooden trays of fresh ramen noodles ready to be cooked.
 The prices for the bowls are very reasonable.

 -